Jarmos-san/hugo-blog/content/posts/blogging-with-hugo-as-an-wordpress-alternative.md

 A developer without a blog is like a fisherman without their fishing rod.
 While it is possible to fish with just a thread & a hook, the rod makes life much easier for the fishermen.
 In that context, Dan Bader summed it up well in his article -- [_3 Reasons Why You Need a Programming Blog_][3 Reasons Why You Need a Programming Blog].

 But, if you've read some of my previous articles, you would know choosing the right tools to blog is no easy task.
 I wrote about such a dilemma I was in earlier.
-The article -- [_Medium vs Static Site Generators -- A Computer Vision Engineer's Dilemma_](../medium-vs-static-site-generators).
+Here's the article -- [_Medium vs Static Site Generators -- A Computer Vision Engineer's Dilemma_](../medium-vs-static-site-generators).
 Since publishing that article I had time to experiment with existing blogging tools.
 And I reviewed each of them.
 You can read the review at  -- [_A Review of Some of the Most Popular Static Site Generators_](../reviewing-popular-static-site-generators).

+Suffice to say, Static Sites Generators did rescue me out of my dilemma.

-Hence, Static Sites comes to the rescue.
-Since, you no longer have to worry about server maintenance & security updates.
+Static sites also comes with added benefit of never having to worry about server maintenance & security updates.
 They're a much better alternative to Wordpress.
 Besides, they cost almost nothing to produce.
 You could spend some cash maintaining it, but the financial costs will never be above a few bucks.

 So, in this article, I'll show how you can set up a blog with Hugo.
 The blog will have a CMS, will update itself & some more OP super powers to add along.
 So then, without further adieu, let's dive into setting it up as a Wordpress alternative.

-Do note, having some prior programming knowledge can be a bonus point is not a prerequisite.
+But do note, having some prior programming knowledge can be a bonus point but is not a prerequisite.
 You can follow along with the instructions suggested in this article & you'll be fine.

 ## Prerequisite Tools

 The star of our article is [Hugo][Hugo Homepage].
 This piece of software is without a doubt one of the [_easiest to use_](../reviewing-popular-static-site-generators/#hugo-the-fastest-static-site-generator-ever-created) Static Site Generator available.

-Beside Hugo, we'll also need a GitHub account to host the articles, but & other tools as well.
+Besides Hugo, we'll also need a GitHub account to host the articles & other tools as well.
 One of those tools include [GitHub Actions][GitHub Actions Docs].
 Of the many community-maintained GitHub Actions, we'll be using a couple of them.

 But no blog can be a Wordpress alternative without a Content Management System (CMS).
 So, to deliver onto our CMS needs, we'll use the services from [Forestry][Forestry].